codr7/calcl/README.md

 0.1
 ```

-A more convenient, but slightly slower, option is using the `calc` opcode.
+A more convenient but slightly slower option is using the `calc` opcode.
 The reason for the slowdown is an extra push of `x`, which is simplified to `cp` above; something the current compiler isn't smart enough to do.
-Besides that minor difference, the same code is generated and inlined at compile time.
+Besides this minor difference, the same code is generated and inlined at compile time.

 ```
 calc(%(x y) = (x - ((x / y) * y)))